-- 1.57 If a copy of the CDR entity's policy is requested by a consumer for the CDR data, the CDR entity must give the consumer a copy in accordance with CDR Rule 7.2. - 1.58 The CDR Rules provide that, if requested by consumer, the CDR entity must give the consumer a copy of the policy electronically or hard copy as requested by the consumer.
+- 1.57 If a copy of the CDR entity's policy is requested by a consumer for the CDR data, the CDR entity must give the consumer a copy in accordance with CDR Rule 7.2. - 1.58 CDR Rule 7.2 provides that, if requested by consumer, the CDR entity must give the consumer a copy of the policy electronically or hard copy as requested by the consumer.